-- 6.2 Foxton had 492 dwellings in 2011 and a further 41 have been completed since.
+6.2 Foxton had 492 dwellings in 2011 and a further 65 have been completed since.
 This figure includes the 30 completed in 2016 at two sites off the Fowlmere Road, Moore's Farm (15) and Chalk Hill rural exception site (15), and seven at Church View, on the High Street.
-In addition, planning permission was granted in 2017 for 26 dwellings off Station Road due for completion in 2020, plus a further four off Fowlmere Road and two on the west side of the A10. - 6.3 The parish has a low proportion of one- and two-bedroom dwellings when compared with the district as a whole (Figure 17; Census 2011 KS401EW Dwellings and Accommodation Type). - 6.4 Owner occupation is considerably higher in the plan area compared with Cambridgeshire or England as a whole (Figure 18; AECOM HNA 2017 and Census 2011). - 6.5 Foxton has a relatively high proportion of people within older age brackets, compared with regional and national trends (Figure 19; AECOM HNA 2017 and Census 2011).
+In addition, planning permission was granted in 2017 for 26 dwellings off Station Road, later amended to 22, and completed in 2020.
+Permissions for a further eight dwellings have been granted, but not yet built.

+6.3 The parish has a low proportion of one- and two-bedroom dwellings when compared with the district as a whole (Figure 17; Census 2011 KS401EW Dwellings and Accommodation Type).

+6.4 Owner occupation is considerably higher in the plan area compared with Cambridgeshire or England as a whole (Figure 18; AECOM HNA 2017 and Census 2011).

+6.5 Foxton has a relatively high proportion of people within older age brackets, compared with regional and national trends (Figure 19; AECOM HNA 2017 and Census 2011).
 Those in later middle-age form a dominant grouping within the population (30%) and those of working age constitute over 50% of the population.
 This, combined with the proportion of school-aged children, suggests a family-oriented community.

-Figure 17: Housing types in Foxton.